- Future Students

 When is my score available for registration?

 Your score will be available the following day after completion of your proctored assessment.

 I took the old math placement test; are my scores still valid?

 Yes.
-Your ATPT scores will be valid until September 16, 2014.
+Your ATPT scores will be valid for Fall 2014 quarter registration.
 After that time, you will be required to take the ALEKS placement assessment.

 I have another question not answered here.

 If you have any other questions that we did not answer here, feel free to contact the math department directly or the Director of ALEKS placement services.